John Stanfa: Boss and war

 Stanfa recruited John Veasey as an enforcer during the war with Merlino.
 Veasey would later become a government informant and testify for the prosecution at Stanfa's trial.

-In 1990, Stanfa emerged as the new leader of the Philadelphia family, and the young group of mobsters led by Joey Merlino openly rebelled against him.
+In 1991, Stanfa emerged as the new leader of the Philadelphia family, and the young group of mobsters led by Joey Merlino openly rebelled against him.
 The "Young Turks" as the press would eventually dub Merlino's tight-knit crew, struck first with the killing of Felix Bocchino on January 29, 1992.
 While Joey Merlino was in prison in 1990, he met Ralph Natale, and the two allegedly conspired to take over the Philadelphia crime family from Stanfa.
-Merlino was released from prison in April 1992, after he was convicted in January 1990 of planning the heist and sentenced to three years in prison.
+Merlino was released from prison in April 1992, after he was convicted in January 1990 of planning a heist and sentenced to three years in prison.

 In an attempt to quell further violence, Stanfa officially inducted Merlino and his best friend Michael Ciancaglini into the crime family.
 Stanfa hoped he would be able to keep tabs on the Merlino crew and make it easier to kill them if necessary.
 While this act of diplomacy temporarily ended the violence, by 1993 an all-out war broke out between Stanfa and Merlino.
-On August 5, 1993, Merlino survived a drive-by shooting assassination attempt by two Stanfa gunmen, taking four bullets in the leg and buttocks, while Ciancaglini was shot in the chest and died.
+On August 5, 1993, Merlino survived a drive-by shooting assassination attempt by two Stanfa gunmen, taking two bullets in the buttocks, while Ciancaglini was shot in the chest and died.
 On August 31, 1993, Stanfa and his son were victims of a drive-by shooting while they were driving on the Schuylkill Expressway.
 Stanfa escaped uninjured and his son survived being shot in the jaw.
 On September 17, 1993, a friend of Merlino's was shot and killed by Stanfa gunmen.
 Stanfa gunman Philip Colletti testified in court that he planted a remote control bomb under Merlino's car several times, but that it failed to go off every time.
 In November 1993, Merlino was arrested by the FBI, charged with violation of his supervised release, and sent back to prison.

 Merlino was mainly supported by a group of young mobsters he knew since childhood while Stanfa, in an unusual tactic recruited for his side several men who were not of Italian heritage, including the Veasey brothers.
 According to the former executive director of the Pennsylvania Crime Commission, Frederick T. Martens, "Stanfa brought in people, like the Veasey brothers, who had no background in the mob but who were willing to break legs and pull a trigger".